People

 Group Leader of CSTS and lecturer at the TdLab

 I work in the field of the anthropology of science (within science, technology and society studies, STS), focusing in particular on the study of interdisciplinary and transdisciplinary knowledge production processes.
 As a result, I am interested in methods and tools as well as concepts and theories as means of achieving transformative and developmental change.
 I have focused my research on the specific conditions for inter-and trans-disciplinary research and on the production and social use of knowledge in different countries, including the role of universities and other institutions.
-Details on Bianca's wepage
+Details on Bianca's webpage

 Stephanie Briers